lich-uct/molpher-lib/molpher-lib/docs/source/usage/tutorial.rst

 to every tree in the set.
 Moreover, this abstraction allows us to implement our own tree operations and reuse code easily.
 We can run any operation on a given tree simply by supplying it to the `runOperation()` method of the `ExplorationTree` class.
-The example below shows how to implement the same exploration algorithm as demonstrated in the preceeding sections:
+The example below shows how to implement the same exploration algorithm as demonstrated in the preceding sections:

 ..  code-block:: python
     :caption: Using operations to implement simple chemical space exploration.